JonathanPablo/DataScientest_Sales-Churn_Project/README.md

 # DataScientest Project: Sales- & Churn-prediction of health-insurance data
 Collective Repo for all sub-projects of the DataScientest-Project.
 Here will be a main introduction to the project...
+Files can be added into the created subfolders..

 ## Sub-Projects
 In these repos you can find further informations about the process within the sub-projects: